letsdrinksoda/letsdrinksoda/README.md

 - 👋 Hi, I’m @letsdrinksoda
 - 👀 I’m interested in learning to code and computer science.
-- 🌱 I’m currently taking the cs50 harvard course and refreshing on calculus.
-Hoping to start WGU CS course by summer.
+- 🌱 WGU CS student
-- 💞️ I’m looking to collaborate on anything and everything.
-- 📫 How to reach me ricki.correa24@gmail.com